-Department Chairperson: Mark Smith

-Faculty: Jane Florine, James Hendricks, William Jason Raynovich, Roxanne Stevenson, Mark Sudeith, Pharez Whitted, Deborah Williams
+Department Chairperson: Lillian Kay Dawson Program Coordinator: Mark Smith Faculty: Roxanne Stevenson, Mark Sudeith, Deborah Williams

-The Department of Music offers the Bachelor of Arts in Music and the Bachelor of Music Education (K-12) degree.
+The Department of Music offers the Bachelor of Arts in Music.
+Music offers concentrations in general music, gospel music, commercial music and technology, and music education grades K-12.
 The department offers courses to all students to broaden their understanding and enjoyment of music as a fine art.
-Completion of the Bachelor of Music Education degree qualifies students for Completion of the teacher preparation option in Music Education qualifies students for an Illinois Special Professional Educator License (PEL) with an endorsement for teaching music for grades K-12.
-Licensure requires the successful completion of the Illinois Licensure Test of Academic Proficiency (TAP) or the equivalent, the Music content area test, and the Assessment of Professional Teaching (Special K-12).
-The program meets Illinois State Board of Education (ISBE) standards for music education.
+Completion of the Bachelor of Arts in Music degree with the concentration in music education qualifies students for an Illinois Special Professional Educator License (PEL) with an endorsement for teaching music grades K-12.
+Licensure requires the successful completion of the Illinois Licensure Test of Academic Proficiency (TAP) or the equivalent, the Music content area test, and the edTPA.
+The program meets Illinois State Board of Education (ISBE) and National Association of Schools of Music (NASM) standards for music education.